• Skip to primary navigation

 kids playing in snow

-Although I do not like being trapped in by snow storms, when night falls, it is a whole different story, it gets so bright out there, I really like how it looks outside at night , and next day when the sky clears and the sun is shining over the snow making it shine like diamonds everywhere .. really amazing and calming scene.
+Although I do not like being trapped in by snow storms when night falls, it is a whole different story, it gets so bright out there, I really like how it looks outside at night and the next day when the sky clears and the sun is shining over the snow making it shine like diamonds everywhere .. really amazing and calming scene.

 how to make Hummus el shaam or halabessa

-After playing in the snow, nothing is better than wrapping your fingers around a hot sup of coco or our favorite winter drink halabessa a.k.a hummus el shaam.
-I consider this drink a meal in itself, it is very filling and adjustable to your taste.
+After playing in the snow, nothing is better than wrapping your fingers around a cup of hot chocolate or our favorite winter drink, Halabasas, a.k.a hummus el shaam.
+I consider this drink a meal by itself, and it is very filling and adjustable to your taste.

 how to make Hummus el shaam or halabessa

-Halabessa is always served with spices out in another plate, so it is made plain and you adjust it to your taste.
-Spices are salt, chilli powder, cumin powder and limes.
-I like putting a lot of chilli powder in my cup to make it even more warming, and with a hint of cumin plus a generous squeeze of lime, this makes a perfect snack - or dare I say sometimes lunch- for me.
+Halabessa is always served with spices out on another plate, so it is made plain, and you adjust it to your taste.
+Spices are salt, chili pepper or Cayenne pepper, cumin powder, and limes.
+I like putting a lot of cayenne powder in my cup to make it even more warming, and with a hint of cumin plus a generous squeeze of lime, this makes a perfect snack - or, dare I say, sometimes lunch- for me.

 A glass of chickpeas drink and lemon